BCC Communication Pathway

 How the Discipleship Pathway Produces the Thematic Goal

-Everything BCC does: every class, every small group, every sermon, every baton pass, is organized around moving people through five Mile Markers.
+Everything BCC does is organized around moving people through five Mile Markers.
 This is not a program track.
 It is how love is formed in a person over time.
-Each Mile Marker directly advances the thematic goal.

 Mile Marker 1